One Dead and 11 Injured After Shooting in Minneapolis, Police Say

-Twelve people were shot in Minneapolis early Sunday morning, leaving one dead and 11 injured, police said in a statement.
-The 11 survivors had no “life-threatening wounds,” according to Minneapolis Police.
+Twelve people were shot in Minneapolis early Sunday morning, leaving one man dead and 11 individuals injured, police said in a statement.
+Everyone shot was an adult and the 11 survivors had no “life-threatening wounds,” according to Minneapolis Police.

-Minneapolis Police said the shooting occurred in the “area of 2900 block Hennepin S.,” in the city’s uptown neighborhood.
+Minneapolis Police said in a release to TIME that no one is currently in custody, although they are investigating.
+They said that the shooting occurred in the “area of 2900 block Hennepin S.,” in the city’s uptown neighborhood.

-The violence started just after midnight Sunday, police spokesman John Elder told the Minneapolis Star-Tribune.
-Elder said officers located multiple victims at the scene and learned some people had left in “private vehicles.”
+Individuals on foot were said to have started shooting in the mid-2900 block of Hennepin Avenue South and proceeding north.
+After “individuals on foot started shooting” in the area and “proceeded north… people scattered and suspects fled,” according to a preliminary police investigation.

+Police responded to several 911 calls that came in just after 12:30 a.m.
+Sunday reporting that multiple people had been shot in the area, they said in a statement.
+Upon arrival they found many people with gunshot wounds.
+Ambulances transported victims to Hennepin County Medical Center and others were taken to nearby hospitals in private vehicles, according to the statement.

 Police have not yet suggested a motive for the shooting.